cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 The `alg` JSON Web Key Parameter or COSE Key Common Parameter is REQUIRED for all AKP keys.
 The `pub` parameter contains public information and is REQUIRED.
 The `priv` parameter contains private information and MUST NOT be present in public keys.

-When registering new algorithms, the use of multiple key type parameters for private information is NOT RECOMMENDED.

 Some algorithms may require or recommend additional structure or length checks for associated key type parameters.

 When AKP keys are expressed as JSON Web Keys (JWK), the key parameters are base64url encoded.